This data can help employers determine a fair price for hospital services.

 The variation in prices charged to patients covered by different health plans, or with no coverage at all, is exactly why hospital price transparency is so important.

-Fewer than half of all hospitals nationwide are fully compliant with regulations that require them to post prices and to […]
+Fewer than half of all hospitals nationwide are fully compliant with regulations that require them to publicly post prices.

 These talking points can be used to create communications related to hospital price transparency.